 An independent living development has left tenants feeling eco-friendly after recently moving into their new homes.

 Bield’s 30-bedroom development located on Glenspean Street in the south side of Glasgow was built using state-of-the-art construction and insulation to create warm and highly energy efficient homes for its residents.
+The spray foam insulation that was used is safer and more a lot more energy efficient than asbestos insulation.
+Spray foam insulation also eliminates the need for asbestos disposal in Perth during potential renovations in the future years.

 The two-storey building has both one and two bedroom purpose-built flats for older residents and also features solar panels, double glazing and gas central heating to contribute towards reducing its carbon footprint.